Aulnay-sous-Bois: Administrative changes

 In 1801 Aulnay became Aulnay-lès-Bondy and was part of the arrondissement of Pontoise.
 In 1903 Aulnay-lès-Bondy became Aulnay-sous-Bois.
 The first Canton of Aulnay-sous-Bois was founded in 1922 and included Blanc-Mesnil, Sevran, Villepinte, and Tremblay-les-Gonesse.
 From 1964 the city formed a Canton of Aulnay alone.
 Aulnay-sous-Bois, previously under the Department of Seine-et-Oise and the arrondissement of Pontoise, was attached to the new department of Seine-Saint-Denis, Arrondissement of Le Raincy, under the Act of 10 July 1964.
 This reform came into force on 1 January 1968.
 Between July 1967 and March 2015, Aulnay-sous-Bois was divided into two separate electoral districts and had two councillors.

 Mayors

-The 2008 French municipal elections, in Aulnay-sous-Bois were annulled on 2 October 2008 by the Administrative Court of Cergy-Pontoise due to putting up posters in the night before the second round of municipal elections.
+The 2008 French municipal elections in Aulnay-sous-Bois were annulled on 2 October 2008 by the Administrative Court of Cergy-Pontoise due to putting up posters in the night before the second round of municipal elections, which violated a ban on late campaigning.
 An appeal was brought before the Council of State and the municipal council and the elections in March 2008 remained in place until the court's decision.
 The elections were finally validated after the decision of the court.